MetPX/sarracenia/doc/sr_sender.1.rst

   document_root /var/httpd/www
   on_message msg_2localfile

+This on_message plugin is part of the default settings for senders, but one still needs to specify document_root for it to function.

 If a **post_broker** is set, **sr_sender** checks if the clustername given by the **to** option if found in one of the message's destination clusters.
 If not, the message is skipped.